 Chinchillas should not be kept with guinea pigs or other rodents.

 - relative humidity 30-50%

-- optimum ambient temperature 15 to 18 ° C, not permanently above 25 ° C
+- optimal ambient temperature 15 to 18 ° C, not permanently above 25 ° C

-Chinchillas come from cool, dry, high mountains.
-The animal cannot handle heat and moisture well.
+Chinchillas come from cool, dry high mountains.
+The animal cannot tolerate heat and humidity well.